← Reference Deep-Dives Reference Deep-Dive · Updated · 12 min read

 5. “What Workarounds Are Users Building?”
 (Quarterly)

 Interview power users about the manual processes, spreadsheets, and third-party tools they have built around your product.
-Each workaround is a validated feature request.
+Each workaround is a validated feature request — a user has already paid in effort to solve a problem your product didn’t, which is the strongest possible signal that the demand exists.

 Sprint planning (Monday): Identify the highest-priority research question.
 Launch the study.